-Frequent and aggressive interrupting, without showing respect, is definitely destructive.
+Frequent and aggressive interrupting, without showing respect, is destructive.
 However, if someone stops you or even interrupts you, stay as friendly as possible and confront them directly with their behavior.
-It is perfectly legitimate to say, “You have just interrupted me, please let me continue till I close my speech.”
+It is legitimate to say, “You have just interrupted me, please let me continue till I close my speech.”
 Make clear that you do not accept such behavior.
-Doing that also shows that you are able to assert yourself.
+Doing that also shows that you can assert yourself.

 9. Voluntarily provide space for others

-Voluntarily giving space to other people project that you believe in respect and it communicates sovereignty, it enhances personal status.
+Voluntarily giving space to other people projects that you believe to respect, and it communicates sovereignty, enhances personal status.

 10. Body language

 The effective use of body language plays a key role in communication.
-The body language signals what we really think.
+Body language signals what we think.
 It also reveals what we do not want to say.
 We signal how self-confident we are.
 Better send strong messages about you.
 Indicate that an interrupt will be met with a powerful response.